Lou Gehrig: Diagnosis

 As Gehrig's debilitation became steadily worse, his wife Eleanor called the Mayo Clinic in Rochester, Minnesota.
 Her call was transferred to Charles William Mayo, who had been following Gehrig's career and his mysterious loss of strength.
-Mayo told Eleanor to bring Gehrig as soon as possible.
+Mayo told Gehrig's wife to bring him to the clinic as soon as possible.

 Gehrig flew alone to Rochester from Chicago, where the Yankees were playing at the time, and arrived at the Mayo Clinic on June 13, 1939.
-After six days of extensive testing at the clinic, doctors confirmed the diagnosis of amyotrophic lateral sclerosis (ALS) on June 19, 1939, which was Gehrig's 36th birthday.
-The prognosis was grim: rapidly increasing paralysis, difficulty in swallowing and speaking, and a life expectancy less than three years, although no impairment of mental functions would occur.
-Eleanor Gehrig was told that the cause of ALS was unknown, but that it was painless, not contagious, and cruel; the motor function of the central nervous system is destroyed, but the mind remains fully aware until the end.
+After six days of extensive testing, doctors confirmed the diagnosis of ALS on June 19, which was Gehrig's 36th birthday.
+The prognosis was grim: rapidly increasing paralysis, difficulty in swallowing and speaking and a life expectancy less than three years, although no impairment of mental functions would occur.
+Gehrig's wife was told that the cause of the disease was unknown, but that it was painless, not contagious, and cruel; the motor function of the central nervous system is destroyed, but the mind remains fully aware until the end.
+Eleanor later wrote of this time: "The call came from Dr. Mayo and Dr. O'Leary, and it hit me amidships.
+'Take your time and give me the works,' Lou had ordered them with a laugh when the testing began.
+And they took their time and gave him the works.
+At the outside, they told me on the telephone, he had two and a half years to live."
+Gehrig often wrote letters to his wife, and one such note written shortly after the diagnosis said in part:

-Gehrig often wrote letters to Eleanor, and one such note written shortly after the diagnosis said in part:
+Gehrig continued, ... and Paul [Dr. O'Leary, Mayo Clinic] suggests a coaching job or job in the office or writing.
+I made him honestly assure me that it will not affect me mentally.
+They seem to think I'll get along all right if I can reconcile myself to this condition, which I have done but only after they assured me there is no danger of transmission and that I will not become mentally unbalanced and thereby become a burden on your hands for life.
+I adore you, sweetheart.

-Following Gehrig's visit to the Mayo Clinic, he briefly rejoined the Yankees in Washington, D.C.
+Following Gehrig's diagnosis, he briefly rejoined the Yankees in Washington, D.C.
 As his train pulled into Union Station, he was greeted by a group of Boy Scouts happily waving and wishing him luck.
-Gehrig waved back, but he leaned forward to his companion, Rutherford "Rud" Rennie of the New York Herald Tribune, and said, "They're wishing me luck — and I'm dying."
+Gehrig waved back, but he leaned forward to his companion, Rutherford "Rud" Rennie of the New York Herald Tribune, and said, "They're wishing me luck—and I'm dying."